-First, study the country and the city for your employer.
-Despite your desire to change your air, your environment or your life, you need to study the political climate, health conditions, crime rates and climate trends in the country and the city.
-American and European poverty is in no way similar to the dilapidated, famine and extreme poverty of many African countries, for example.
-The political situation can be tense and lead to situations of widespread strikes, revolts or coup that can be dangerous for expatriates.
-The same goes for the insecurity of countries such as Jamaica, Trinidad and Tobago, Madagascar or the DRC which are countries with a high crime rate where expatriate foreigners are not necessarily easily integrated into the premises.
-Finally, you need to know if you can withstand the natural disasters and climatic hazards that often ravage some countries.
-Once you have a non-idealized idea of the country, you will be armed to negotiate the terms of your expatriation.
+First, carefully study the country and city proposed for your expatriation assignment.
+Analyze the political climate, sanitary conditions, crime rate as well as the climatic trends of the country and the city.
+American and European poverty is nothing like the dilapidation, famine and extreme poverty of many African countries, for example.
+The political situation can be tense and lead to situations of generalized strikes, revolts or coups d’état.
+This can be dangerous for expatriates.
+The same goes for the insecurity of countries like Jamaica, Trinidad and Tobago, Madagascar or the DRC with a high crime rate where expatriate foreigners are not necessarily easily integrated into the locals.
+Finally, be prepared to endure the natural disasters and climatic hazards that often ravage certain countries.
+Once you have made up your own mind about the country, you will be armed to negotiate the terms of your expatriation.